 I have been a school governor for over 7 years.
 I have three children who all attended the school and very much valued their time spent there.
 I am a solicitor specialising in employment law.
 I am very proud to be able to serve as a school governor and to support the education of our children.

 My name is Janet Simpson and I became a Governor in 2011.
 I am a Solicitor, now working as the Professional Support lawyer in the employment department of a city law firm.
-I am interested in waking, reading and tennis.
+I am interested in walking, reading and tennis.
 I am lucky enough to have been the year governor for the same group of children and have seen them through from nursery and hope to be with them until year six.

 My name is Shaida Kwapong and I became a Parent Governor here at The Cathedral School in June 2014.
 As a Governor I look after the Early Years Foundation Stage, cover the subject areas of Geography and History.
 I am a strong advocate of education and have a keen interest in the way in which children learn.
 I am currently undertaking a Masters in Early Childhood Education and work within a school, supporting all aspects of learning.
 I am very honoured to have been elected into my post by fellow parents and will do my best to ensure my contribution makes a positive impact to the school at large.